 Out of $88.47 million budgeted for security services next year, $3.3 million was set aside for soliciting public input to develop future pilot programs with the goal of reducing crime and making the CTA safer.
-Embattled agency President Dorval Carter told the board the change was made within the last "24 to 48 hours."
-Spokesperson Catherine Hosinski said it's too early to even give any examples of what this pilot might entail, but said the format of the pilot would be shaped by feedback by riders and residents in general.
+At yesterday's meeting, embattled agency President Dorval Carter Jr. told the board the change was made within the last "24 to 48 hours."
+Spokesperson Catherine Hosinski later said it's too early to even give any examples of what this pilot might entail, but added that the format of the pilot would be shaped by feedback by riders and residents in general.

 The shift comes after the October board meeting, when several directors questioned whether the agency is getting its money’s worth from the private security companies, and pushed for the agency to consider other approaches.
 Public transportation advocates also commented on this issue during last week’s public meeting on the budget.